Elastohydrodynamics of 3D chemically active filaments: Results

-When $\elastohydronum$ moves beyond approximately $40,000$, the helical dynamics are lost; the filament becomes more flexible leading to more chaotic-looking paths.
-Examples of these trajectories are given in \Cref{fig:beyond_helix}a,b.
-The resulting trajectories are reminiscent of a persistent random walk, or perhaps the run-and-tumble dynamics of bacteria, with intervals of relatively persistent trajectories with some lateral oscillations due to filament flapping, connected by sharp turns.
+When $\elastohydronum$ moves beyond approximately $80,000$, the helical dynamics are lost; the filament becomes more flexible, leading to more chaotic-looking paths, beginning with irregular, tightly wound helices.
+Examples of these trajectories are given in \Cref{fig:beyond_helix}.
+The resulting trajectories are reminiscent of a persistent random walk, or perhaps the run-and-tumble dynamics of bacteria, with intervals of relatively persistent trajectories connected by sharp turns.

-At very high $\elastohydronum>80,000$, the dynamic behaviour, perhaps surprisingly, becomes less chaotic, as shown in \Cref{fig:beyond_helix}c.
-Similar to the persistent meandering observed for the symmetric activity, we see flapping back and forth around a consistent trajectory, but here with some rotation about the direction of motion.

-Both the run-and-tumble and straightening dynamical behaviour may be explained by looking more closely at the filament shape during the dynamics.
+This run-and-tumble-like behaviour may be explained by looking more closely at the filament shape during the dynamics.
 As the filament propels forward, the front end rapidly buckles from side-to-side in a chaotic manner, while the rear portion of the filament remains relatively straight.
-This is due to the slip flow in the front half being locally compressional, leading to buckling, while the rear half experiences a locally extensional flow, straightening the filament out.
-Whereas at lower $\elastohydronum$, the filament was both being pulled forward by the front half and pushed by the rear, here the filament may be thought of as mostly being pushed from the back half, while the rapid oscillations of the front half cause small side-to-side deviations.
-In the case of run-and-tumble dynamics, these deviations may cause small random perturbations in the path direction, making the trajectory more like a persistent random walk; for the higher values of $\elastohydronum$, the front-end deformation may be so rapid and severe that their effect averages out over time.
+This is due to the slip flow in the front half applying locally compressional forces, leading to buckling, while the rear half experiences a locally extensional forcing, straightening the filament out.
+Whereas at lower $\elastohydronum$ the filament was both being pulled forward by the front half and pushed by the rear, here the filament may be thought of as mostly being pushed from the back half, while the rapid oscillations of the front half cause small side-to-side deviations.
+These deviations may cause small, seemingly random perturbations in the path direction, making the trajectory more like a persistent random walk.